-As part of our 'meet the team' series, we talk to head of trade marks, Kate O’Rourke about how working in IP has led to her making friends across the world and why the metaverse is the biggest challenge currently facing trade mark professionals.
+As part of our 'meet the team' series, we talk to Chartered Trade Mark Attorney, Kate O’Rourke about how working in IP has led to her making friends across the world and why the metaverse is the biggest challenge currently facing trade mark professionals.

 Kate O’Rourke didn’t set out to become a trade mark attorney, growing up it was archaeology that interested her the most, but realising she probably didn’t have the scientific skills needed, she chose to study law instead.